-Products made for children sleeping in the same bed as the parents are not recommended by Health Canada.
+Products made for children to sleep in the same bed as their parents are not recommended by Health Canada.
 These products present a risk of suffocation and entrapment.
 Instead, use a crib or cradle that meets current safety standards next to your bed.

 After placing your baby on their back in the crib, always lock the sides of the crib in the upright position.

 This prevents your child from getting out of, or falling out of, their crib.

 Keep your baby’s crib away from windows, as well as curtain or blind cords.

 Children can fall out a window or get caught in curtain or blind cords, which are common strangulation hazards to your child.
 Read more about preventing blind cord strangulations.